nus-cs2103-AY2223S1/tp/docs/team/marcustan.md

 * **Documentation**:
     * User Guide:
-        - Added documentation for the adding of skill tags and optional information.
+        - Added documentation for the adding of optional information.
     * Readme:
         - Designed and added UI mockup.